by Alice Von Kannon

 If anyone out there knows of another author, contemporaneous with Heyer, who also worked in Regency slang, particularly if there was a Pierce Egan or a boxing connection, I’d love to hear about it at avonkannon@aol.com

 I’m no handwriting expert, but when I look up things on the Internet that we know Heyer wrote, or examine examples used in her biographies, I see similarities with the dictionary.
-First, they were both changeable; her handwriting seemed to shift, perhaps not so much based on age as on what she was doing.
-A personal letter, a long series of research notes, and a heading on a research drawing didn’t look the same.
+First, they were both changeable; her handwriting seemed to shift, perhaps not so much based on age as on what she was doing, and whether it was in longhand or printed.
+A personal letter, a series of research notes and a heading on a research drawing didn’t look the same.
 The other main similarity I see is that they are both a small, tight hand that only gets big and formal when labeling something.
 And, if both are Heyer, it seems clear that her handwriting only got more and more cramped as the years passed.

-In both my dictionary and Heyer’s handwriting there seemed to be a more or less constant shift between print and script and formal serif lettering, even at times within the same word.
+In both my dictionary and Heyer’s handwriting there seemed to be a more or less constant shift between print, cursive and formal serif lettering, even at times within the same word.
 For example, many small “fs” in both of them begin as cursive script, and finish as print.
 Small “d” and “b” shift.
-At times they look more like standard handwriting, with tail intact, then it shifts, and it starts probably at the top, with a closed loop for the body, and no tail of any sort.
-I find this business of the small “g” in both Heyer and the dictionary fascinating, where it has been made to look like type.
-It’s singular to do that.
-But this business of labeling images, an attempt to have something handwritten resemble something published, is the main similarity I see, though there are others.
-It seems like a mental shift, “Now I’m printing, now I’m writing, now I’m labeling,” that causes a shift in style of individual letters.
+At times they look more like standard cursive, with tail intact, then it shifts, and it starts probably at the top, with a closed loop for the body, and no tail of any sort.
+I find the small “g” in both Heyer and the dictionary fascinating, where it has been made to look like printed type.
+But this business of labeling images is the main similarity I see, though there are others.
+It seems like a mental shift, “Now I’m printing for clarity, now I’m quickly note taking, now I’m labeling,” that causes a shift in style of individual letters.

 Detail from Jennifer Kloester's private collection of Heyer's writer's notebooks